Edward C. Reed High School: Cross Country

 During the 2011 season the Reed Raiders were league champions and state runner up to Bishop Gorman of Las Vegas.
 Reed defeated Carson 49–0 to win the North.
 During the 2012 season the Reed Raiders were league champions and Northern Nevada regional champions defeating Damonte Ranch 50–9.
 During the 2013 season the Reed Raiders captured their third straight Northern Nevada regional championship defeating Carson 47–39.
 Reed also won their league and finished as the state runner up.
 During the 2014 season the Reed Raiders won their fourth straight Northern Nevada regional championship defeating Carson 28–25.
 Reed again also won their league and finished as the state runner up.
 During the 2015 season the Reed Raiders won their fifth straight Northern Nevada regional championship defeating Carson 56–28, with Reed once again won their league and finished as the state runner up.

-Through the 2017 season Reed has won four straight Northern Nevada championships and six of the last seven, with the Damonte Ranch Mustangs 49-45 upsetting the Raiders and ending the 5 year streak.
+Through the 2017 season Reed has won four straight Northern Nevada championships and six of the last seven, with the Damonte Ranch Mustangs 49–45 upsetting the Raiders and ending the 5-year streak.

-2017 season had all, but one coach leave the program for Bishop Manaogue, 18 coaches had to be replaced.
+The 2017 season had all but one coach leave the program for Bishop Manaogue; 18 coaches had to be replaced.
 Anthony Amantia was hired.
-Even with this again Region Champs in 2017 knocking off first undefeated Damonte Ranch (31-27), then second undefeated Reno (24-21).
-Then losing to Bishop Gorman in State (7-48).
+Even with this, Reed was again Region Champs in 2017, first knocking off undefeated Damonte Ranch (31–27), then undefeated Reno (24–21), before losing to Bishop Gorman in State (7–48).